ideabrian/cli/README.md

 ![Build](https://github.com/railwayapp/cli/workflows/Build/badge.svg)

 This is the command line interface for [Railway](https://railway.app).
-Use it to connect your code to Railways infrastructure without needing to worry about environment variables or configuration.
+Use it to connect your code to Railway's infrastructure without needing to worry about environment variables or configuration.

 [View the docs](https://docs.railway.app/develop/cli)